We3: Collected editions

 The miniseries has been collected as a trade paperback, titled We3 (104 pages, Vertigo, 2005 ISBN 1-4012-0495-3).

 In 2011, a deluxe hardcover edition was released consisting of 144 pages.

 In November 2025, a collected edition was released as part of the DC Compact Comics line.

 Adaptations

 Film

 In 2006, New Line Cinema optioned We3 as a film project with Morrison attached as screenwriter.
 The script was completed, and Don Murphy, Susan Montford and Rick Benattar remain attached as producers with the film currently in development.
 The cybernetic animals were to be completely computer-generated.

-John Stevenson, director of Kung Fu Panda was attached to the project as a director in December 2008, and that New Line Cinema was no longer involved.
+John Stevenson, director of Kung Fu Panda was attached to the project as a director in December 2008, and New Line Cinema was no longer involved.

 When asked during an impromptu Facebook Q&A in March 2015 on what other comic book film he would like to make, James Gunn expressed interest in We3.
 Elements of We3 were incorporated into his 2023 feature film Guardians of the Galaxy Vol. 3.